 Now, the most important question.
 How can you start investing in REITs?
 There are different ways that one can invest, such as through buying shares of publicly traded REIT stocks, REIT mutual funds or also through exchange-traded funds (ETF).
 Just like any other public stock, an interested investor can directly purchase shares in a REIT.

 Similar to stocks, you can invest in individual REITs or also invest in a lump of REITs through ETFs.
 ETFs are the passive funds that essentially follow the results of the underlying indices.
-Investors can choose to invest on these REIT ETFs which are concluded by the SGX such as:
+Investors can choose to invest in these REIT ETFs, which are concluded by the SGX such as: